Scholarship to Practice

 • Accepting the reality of sex work as a student labor choice

-• Perceptions of pathology and stigma as roadblocks to social justice
+• Perceptions of pathology and stigma as roadblocks to improvement

 • Individual choices as a pathway to changes in policy